Retatrutide Dosage for Adults: Starting Dose, Titration & Max Dose

 | Escalation 1 | 5–8 | 4mg | Noticeable appetite suppression, early weight loss | GI effects may spike briefly then settle — expected |

 | Escalation 2 | 9–12 | 8mg | Strong satiety, consistent weight loss | Evaluate: is this enough?
-Many people stay here |
+Many adults stay here |

 | Max Dose (optional) | 13+ | 12mg | Maximum studied efficacy, higher side effect rate | Deliberate choice — not a required next step |

-| Maintenance | Varies | 8mg or 12mg | Weight stabilization, sustained suppression | Some people step back to 4–8mg once at goal weight |
+| Maintenance | Varies | 8mg or 12mg | Weight stabilization, sustained suppression | Some adults step back to 4–8mg once at goal weight |

 Source: TRIUMPH Phase 2 clinical trial (NEJM, 2023).
 Individual protocols may vary.